jay-madane/cleverly.ai-server-side/README.md

 ## Technologies Used

-- **NodeJS & ExpressJS**: For building the server and handling API requests.
+- **Node.js & Express.js**: For building the server and handling API requests.
 - **TypeScript**: For type safety and better development experience.
 - **MongoDB**: For the database.
 - **Clerk**: For secure user authentication and management.